cicy886/tarot-card-reader-proposal/tarot-card-reader.md

 * The back of 78 tarot cards is listed on the webpage.
 * Users will be able to flip the cards with a single click.
 * Users will be redirected to the details page when they double-click the cards and read the full meaning of the cards.
-* When users click it, it will redirect them to a page with six random cards.
+* A button on the page “Select me and see how things are with you generally!”.
+When users click it, it will redirect them to a page with six random cards.
 Six cards indicate:
 1. How you feel about yourself now
 2. What you most want at this moment
 3. Your fears